 |In its prime - The Estadio Carlos Tartiere|

 |Not so good a view.
 Buenavista stands derelict after the Civil War|

 Real Oviedo returned to La Primera action for the 1958/59 and over the next seven seasons, managed to clock up a couple of decent finishes.
 Sixth spot was achieved in 1959-60 and a remarkable third place in 1962-63.
-However a return to La Segunda in 1965 saw the club spend the baulk of the next 25 years in the second tier.
-The only change to the stadium was the addition of a cantilevered cover over the southern terrace in the mid sixties.
-This sat awkwardly, uptight to the tower, whilst two floodlight pylons pierced through the roof and were anchored on to the terrace below.
+However a return to La Segunda in 1965 saw the club spend the bulk of the next 25 years in the second tier.
+The only change to the stadium was the addition of a floodlights which were switched on for a friendly with Real Madrid on 4 June 1969, and the addition of a cantilevered cover over the southern terrace in 1970.
+This sat awkwardly, uptight to the tower, whilst the two floodlight pylons pierced through the roof and were anchored on to the terrace below.
 The stadium's other floodlights were arranged on a gantry that ran along the front of the roof of the main stand.
-Oviedo made a couple of fleeting visits to the top division in the early 1970's, but also a drop to the Tercera for the 1977-78 season.
+Oviedo made a couple of fleeting visits to the top division in the early 1970's, but also dropped to Segunda B for the 1977-78 season.
 In fact, the main highlight during this period was the city's surprise inclusion as a venue for the 1982 World Cup.
-I say surprise as you can see that Real Oviedo was hardly a first division stalwart and Sporting Gijon's much larger El Molinon stadium, just 18 miles up the road, was also chosen as a host.
+I say surprise as you can see that Real Oviedo was hardly a first division stalwart and Sporting Gijón's much larger El Molinón stadium, just 18 miles up the road, was also chosen as a host.